If you want my team to help with your SEO & Content, click here.

 If you want my team to help with your eCommerce SEO campaigns, click here.

-In this blog post, we'll explore what churn rates are, ways to measure them, and strategies for reducing them in order to keep your customers happy.
+Let's explore what churn rates are, ways to measure them, and strategies for reducing them in order to keep your customers happy.

 What is SaaS churn?